esesmuedgars/IdeaKit/README.md

 ### Encrypt DNS In iOS 14 applications

 In iOS 14, Apple introduced support for passing the DNS queries over HTTPS (DoH) or TLS (DoT).
-Learn how to increase your application user's privacy by encrypting DNS queries in [article](https://stavrosschizas.com/post/encrypt-dns-in-ios-14-applications) by [Stavros Schizas](https://twitter.com/StavrosSchizas).
+Learn how to increase your application user's privacy by encrypting DNS queries in an [article](https://stavrosschizas.com/post/encrypt-dns-in-ios-14-applications) by [Stavros Schizas](https://twitter.com/StavrosSchizas).

 ### Unpopular `Foundation` formatter types

-`DateFormatter` is arguably the most popular formatter type [John Sundell](https://twitter.com/johnsundell) brings to our attention lesser-known, built-in formatter types such as `PersonNameComponentsFormatter`, `CNPostalAddressFormatter`, `RelativeDateTimeFormatter`, and `ListFormatter` in following [article](https://www.swiftbysundell.com/articles/exploring-some-of-the-lesser-known-formatter-types).
+`DateFormatter` is arguably the most popular formatter type [John Sundell](https://twitter.com/johnsundell) brings to our attention lesser-known, built-in formatter types such as `PersonNameComponentsFormatter`, `CNPostalAddressFormatter`, `RelativeDateTimeFormatter`, and `ListFormatter` in the following [article](https://www.swiftbysundell.com/articles/exploring-some-of-the-lesser-known-formatter-types).

 ### Customizing the appearance of a navigation bar

-Apple changed navigation bar appearance in iOS 13.
-[Sarun Wongpatcharapakornand](https://twitter.com/sarunw) illustrates the differences and demostrates how to customize `UINavigationBar` appearance using appearance proxy in his [article](https://sarunw.com/posts/uinavigationbar-changes-in-ios13).
-Additionally seperate [article](https://sarunw.com/posts/uinavigationbar-changes-in-ios13-part2) has been dedicated to navigation bar with `UISearchBar` and `UISearchController`.
+Apple changed the navigation bar appearance in iOS 13.
+[Sarun Wongpatcharapakornand](https://twitter.com/sarunw) illustrates the differences and demonstrates how to customize `UINavigationBar` appearance using appearance proxy in his [article](https://sarunw.com/posts/uinavigationbar-changes-in-ios13).
+Additionally, a separate [article](https://sarunw.com/posts/uinavigationbar-changes-in-ios13-part2) has been dedicated to the navigation bar with `UISearchBar` and `UISearchController`.

 ### `var array: [Int] = []` is the only correct syntax